paulinermbd/upfluence-challenge/README.md

 Once I save my data I wanted to parse them and then do my maths asynchronously it's not the better option but as I'm not comfortable with channels I did not want to use it.

 I would like more times to improve the data storage and not doing it all the 100 events for small duration like 5s.

+I'm aware that my code it's not scalable to prod but not manage the concurrency and channeling is a big handicap in this case I think.
+The data parding took a lot of time as I'm used to work with libraries and frameworks.
+Also the code could have a better architecture to follow a clean code philosophie, but I thought this could have been a loose of time so I did the bare minimum.

 ## API contract